osulp/ojs/migration_sample_data/readme.md

 The XML document `ojs2_mets_data.xml` is essentially a structured list of every bit of content in OJS2, crucially including the OJS2 submission IDs and URLs to full text items.
 It was compiled from a directory of OJS2 METS exports using the additional XSL transform `ojs2_compile_METS.xsl` and is up to date as of end of March 2023.

-The XML schema was significantly changed for 3.3, and we do not currently have a functional transform from OJS2 to OJS 3.3.
-The schema files are available on Github:
+The XML schema was significantly changed for 3.3 and the `ojs2-ojs3_3_0_transform.xsl` stylesheet is a work in progress to transform OJS2 exports for OJS 3.3.0.
+As of June 2023 the output can be uploaded with the Native XML import tool but several bugs are still being addressed.

+The OJS Native schema files are available on Github:

 * native.xsd https://github.com/pkp/ojs/blob/stable-3_3_0/plugins/importexport/native/native.xsd; which includes:
 * pkp-native.xsd https://github.com/pkp/pkp-lib/blob/stable-3_3_0/plugins/importexport/native/pkp-native.xsd; which includes: